Recent developments on Oka manifolds: Oka manifolds, Campana specialness, and metric properties

-{\bf Calabi--Yau manifolds and Oka manifolds.} It would be of interest to know the position of Oka manifolds in the class of Calabi--Yau manifolds, which are among the most intensively studied classes of complex manifolds.
-A Calabi--Yau manifold of complex dimension $n$ is sometimes defined as a compact K\"ahler $n$-manifold $X$ with trivial canonical bundle $K_X=\wedge^n T^*X$.
-This implies that the first integral Chern class $c_1(X)$ vanishes and the Kodaira dimension equals zero.
-The converse is not true, the simplest examples being hyperelliptic surfaces (finite quotients of complex 2-tori).
-The weaker definition of a Calabi--Yau manifold only assumes that the first Chern class vanishes.
-A fundamental result in this field is Yau's solution \cite{Yau1978CPAM} of the Calabi conjecture, which says that a compact K\"ahler manifold with vanishing first real Chern class has a K\"ahler metric in the same class with vanishing Ricci curvature.
-(The class of a K\"ahler metric is the cohomology class of its $(1,1)$-form.)
-Calabi \cite{Calabi1957} showed that such a metric is unique.

-Besides their intrinsic interest in complex geometry, Calabi--Yau threefolds are important in superstring theory as shapes that satisfy the requirement for the six extra spatial dimensions.
+A weaker definition defining a bigger class of manifolds, which is more standard one among complex differential geometers, is that a Calabi--Yau manifold is a compact K\"ahler manifold whose first real Chern class vanishes.
+As an example, Enriques surfaces fit into this more general definition of the Calabi--Yau class but not into the former one.
+A fundamental result in the field is Yau's solution \cite{Yau1978CPAM} (1978) of the Calabi conjecture, which says that a compact K\"ahler manifold with vanishing first real Chern class has a K\"ahler metric in the same class with vanishing Ricci curvature.
+(The class of a K\"ahler metric is the cohomology class of its fundamental $(1,1)$-form.)
+Calabi \cite{Calabi1957} showed back in 1957 that such a metric, if it exists, is unique.
+Yau's result justifies the second definition of Calabi--Yau manifolds.
+Besides their intrinsic interest in complex geometry, Calabi--Yau threefolds are important in superstring theory as shapes that satisfy the requirements for the six extra spatial dimensions.
 For all these reasons, it would be of interest to understand the following:

 \begin{problem} Which Calabi--Yau manifolds of dimension $n\ge 2$ are Oka?
-What are the implications of the Oka property of a Calabi--Yau threefold to superstring theory? \end{problem}
+What if any are the implications of the Oka property of a Calabi--Yau threefold to superstring theory? \end{problem}

-The only Calabi--Yau manifolds of dimension one (Riemann surfaces) are tori, which form a one-parameter family and are Oka.
+The only Calabi--Yau manifolds of dimension one are tori, which are Oka.
 The Ricci-flat metric on a torus is actually flat.
 Among compact K\"ahler surfaces, K3 surfaces furnish the only simply connected Calabi--Yau manifolds.
 They arise as quartic hypersurfaces in $\CP^3$ defined by homogeneous polynomials in four variables.
-An example is the hypersurface
+An example is the quartic